 Introspection is not a magic cure for all relationship problems

 It is a valuable tool for growing up inside and becoming a happier, more complete individual.
 In my opinion, the self-discovery found through introspection is its own reward, but more practically, being honest with yourself can generate greater peace in life – peace from within and with others.

 One question I still receive quite often from other ex-cheaters I mentor is how to go about looking within to figure out the “why’s”.
 One really needs to peel away the layers when asking themselves the tough questions.

-It has nothing to do with infidelity, but offers some good information on the process nonetheless.
+It has nothing to do with introspection after an affair, but offers some good information on the process nonetheless.